gpr4/dockerfiles/CMD/README.md

 ### CMD
 CMD instruction runs the container.
+It should run in foreground for infinite times.

 ### RUN vs CMD
 RUN instruction will execute at the time of image creation.